 FRESNO, Calif. — A recent ruling by the Ninth Circuit U.S. Court of Appeals resulted in a California federal judge on April 17 dismissing five water release claims as moot and prompted him to ask the parties to brief standing to bring the remaining three claims (San Luis & Delta-Mendota Water Authority, et al. v.
 Sally Jewell, et al., No. 15-1290, E.D.
 Calif., 2017 U.S. Dist.
 LEXIS 58365).

 PRESCOTT, Ariz. — Saying the United States is an indispensable party, an Arizona federal judge on April 18 dismissed a Native American tribe’s groundwater lawsuit against several parties with leave to amend in 90 days if the United States agrees to become a party (Havasupai Tribe v.
 Anasazi Water Company LLC, et al., No. 16-8290, D. Ariz., 2017 U.S. Dist.
 LEXIS 59046).

 SIOUX FALLS, S.D. — A South Dakota Indian tribe and the federal government received more time May 5 to decide whether to pursue discovery on the tribe’s federal court challenge to a planned restructuring of the Bureau of Indian Education (BIE) (Cheyenne River Sioux Tribe v.
 Ryan Zinke, et al., No. 15-3018, D. S.D.).

-ST. LOUIS — An appeal by Dakota Access Pipeline (DAPL) protestors of the denial of an injunction against the use of excessive police force during pipeline protests (Vanessa Dundon, et al. v.
+ST. LOUIS — The Eighth Circuit U.S. Court of Appeals on April 24 refused to dismiss an appeal by Dakota Access Pipeline (DAPL) protestors of the denial of an injunction against the use of excessive police force during pipeline protests (Vanessa Dundon, et al. v.
 Kyle Kirchmeier, et al., No. 17-1306, 8th Cir.).